What is it?

 - Pair programming.
 Since apps can run on any computer anywhere, you could collect programmers, IDEs, and runtime monitoring from many different servers and all over the world all into the same space: perfect for a remote organization.

 - Business meetings.
-Bringing people and instrumentation together into dedicated spaces, saving airfare and increasing understanding.
+Bringing people and collaborative tools together into dedicated places, saving companies airfare and other overheads’ costs whilst increasing and improving teams understanding.

 The goal for the Alloverse is to lay the foundations for the “3D internet”: introducing a set of federated, distributed and open protocols to supercede HTTP, building a set of open source tools and applications that are compatible with those protocols, and fostering application development on top of these.